8 Tips to Win Back Your Lapsed Donors

 What are lapsed donors?

-The definition of a lapsed donor is a person or organization that previously contributed to your nonprofit, but hasn’t done so for a specific period of time.
+A lapsed donor is a person or organization that previously contributed to your nonprofit, but hasn’t done so for a specific period of time.
 There is variation between different nonprofits over what that length of time is, but a general consensus across many tends to be twelve months.

 Why do donors lapse?